 Teachers' Day 2019: How Was Deepika Padukone As A Student?
 Her Teacher Shares Fond Memories

 'To teach is to touch a life forever'.
 There is no other line better than this which could perfectly describe the impact of a teacher in a student's life.
-It is said that a good teacher can inspire hope, ignite the imagination and instil a love of learning.
+It is said that a good teacher can inspire hope, ignite the imagination and instil a love for learning.
 Behind every successful student, there's a teacher who has held his or her hand during every ups and downs.

 On the occasion of Teachers' Day today, we bring you a heartfelt note which Deepika Padukone's teacher, Dr. Ashley William Joseph had penned to express how proud she is of the 'Padmaavat' actress and her achievements in her life.